seanenck/lockbox/README.md

 ## environment

-The fllowing variables must be set to use `lb`
+The following variables must be set to use `lb`

 For _macos_ set
 ```